Wooden-Gear/obsidian-yolo/CONTRIBUTING.md

-# Contributing to Obsidian Smart Composer
+# Contributing to Obsidian Next Composer

-We welcome contributions to Obsidian Smart Composer!
+We welcome contributions to Obsidian Next Composer!
 This document will guide you through the process of contributing to the project.

 ## Development Workflow